teambit/docs/docs/building-components.md

 ### Capsule compilers

-During the compilation process, the Bit compiler generates a full environment for the component and may add some configuration files that are required for the compilation, such as `tsconfig.json` when compiler Typescript code.
+During the compilation process, the Bit compiler generates a full environment for the component and may add some configuration files that are required for the compilation, such as `tsconfig.json` when compiling Typescript code.
 If you want to see the generated code, you can precede the build command with a `DEBUG=true` flag.
 When running the build, it displays a message specifying the location of the development folder.

 ![debug](https://storage.googleapis.com/static.bit.dev/docs/gifs/build-debug.gif)